 - The Washington/Baltimore area is the 4th largest metro area in the US with over 8.6 million residents.
-The Washington/Baltimore area has the highest median household income of the top US metro areas and the lowest unemployment rate.
+The Washington/Baltimore area has the highest median household income of the top US metro areas and the low unemployment rate.

 - Tourism is thriving in the Maryland/Washington DC area.
 BWI is an important gateway to the nation’s capital, Washington DC where millions of tourists visit each year.